armeniki/BCM-Tools/README.md

 For example, if you wanted to increase the number of extensions your unit provides from 8 to 12, you would need to make those changes within Element Manager but would also need to update the unit's keycode signature to reflect that change.

 ### Want to help with this project?
 If you're interested in telephones and have some programming experience, please get in touch.
-We'd welcome your help!
+Any assistance would be appreciated!